 I have personally tried and tested this foundation on numerous occasions taking it while I traveled to Doha and Dubai (Middle East area, with lots of humidity), to Ghana, West Africa (crazy humidity and heat), and of course, using it throughout the year in Canada.

-The Estée Lauder Double Wear: The Bad
+The Estée Lauder Double Wear: What Could Be Improved

 There are two things I dislike about this foundation.
 Number one is that when my skin is lacking moisture (especially when I’m traveling on airplanes), this foundation will look very mask-like.
 With the proper prep-work underneath though, this foundation can work.
 You’ve been warned!